Last reviewed and updated: 10 August 2020

 But What About Boot Debug?

 In the above steps, we’ve only enabled normal kernel debugging.
 Sometimes it’s necessary to enable boot debugging, for example, to allow you to load an unsigned boot start driver.
-Unfortunately, network boot debugging requires an EFI BIOS and is not supported with a traditional PC-AT BIOS.
-While it should be possible to make this work in VMware Workstation (you can boot your VM with an EFI BIOS), we were not able to make it work at the time of writing this article.
-If we figure out the magic steps to make it work we’ll be sure to update.
+The thing to remember is network boot debugging requires an EFI BIOS and is not supported with a traditional PC-AT BIOS.
+Other than that, you should be all set.